hyzyla/pdfium/docs/docs/render-pdf.md

 ## Load PDFiumLibrary

 First of all, you need to create an instance of PDFiumLibrary.
-You can do this once for the whole application and reuse the library instance.
+You can do this once for the whole application and reuse the library instance during the application lifetime.

 ```typescript
 import { PDFiumLibrary } from '@hyzyla/pdfium';